Tomi-Familoni/Tomi-Familoni/README.md

 Hi there.
 Thank you for dropping by!

 I am **Tomi Familoni**.
-I currently work as a Senior QA  Engineer at [Remote](https://remote.com/) where I work with Software Engineers and Product Managers to build global payroll, benefits, taxes and compliance solutions for distributed teams.
+I currently work as a Senior QA  Engineer at [Remote](https://remote.com/) where I work with Software Engineers and Product Managers build global payroll, benefits, taxes and compliance solutions for distributed teams.

 In my free time, I write articles about software testing and software quality.
 Feel free to check these articles here: [familonitomi.com](https://familonitomi.com/)